Last Updated on May 28, 2021 by Nancie

 Front Yard Feeders in My Yard: Out in the front yard are two feeders, each hanging from a tree limb under an Erva baffle.
 One is a Squirrel Buster Plus tube feeder is filled with either sunflower hearts or safflower.
 The other feeder is a huge metal mesh feeder filled with safflower.
 The mesh feeder is the front yard favorite of Northern Cardinals and House Finches.
 Mourning Doves are typically found eating dropped seed underneath it.
 The Squirrel Buster Plus’ customers depend on which seed I put in it and the time of year.
 Each of these feeders is far enough apart and also far enough away from the front yard suet feeder pole that activity on one feeder doesn’t tend to interfere with activity on the other.

-I also have five birdbaths, two in the front yard and three in the back.
-Many birds will coexist peacefully at birdbaths but having a variety lets them spread out and pick a non-busy one if they like.
+Birdbaths in My Yard: I have four birdbaths, two in the front yard and two in the back.
+Two are heated in the winter, one in the front and one in the back.
+The other two are kept filled during the winter but are unheated.
+(Some days their unheated plastic bowls are frozen and some days not.)
+Many birds will coexist peacefully at birdbaths, but having a variety lets them spread out and pick a non-busy one if they like.

 You may live in a different area than I do and get a different mix of birds at your feeder.
 You may have fewer feeders or a different mix of feeder types.
 You may have a larger or a smaller space to put feeders.
 So your arrangement of feeders is going to be different.
 Watch the birds at your feeders and how they interact.
 If you see one species of bird routinely pushing out another that you enjoy seeing at your feeders, think about whether you can rearrange your feeders to let the less dominant birds have more feeder time.